 “I think a lot of students were really disheartened in how the ASUC is going.
 No matter what the outcome was,” Vera said.
 “I’m just really happy that people got behind my message.”

-Hours before the election, current ASUC Senator Haazim Amirali, who was running with Student Action, ended his presidential bid amid allegations.
+Hours before the election, current ASUC Senator Haazim Amirali, who was running with Student Action, ended his presidential bid.
 Amirali was considered by many to be the frontrunner in the race before he ended his campaign.

 This year’s election brought a new makeup of executive candidates in comparison to the last two years, during which Student Action dominated 75% of the offices.
 With Amirali dropping out and leaving Tangonan the sole Student Action candidate in the running, the party will only have one executive seat for the 2020-21 academic year.

-Anyanwu and Imai also changed their campaign hours before voting opened, disaffiliating from the REBUILD coalition amid allegations of sexual harassment against party leadership and rebranding as independents.
+Anyanwu and Imai also changed their campaign hours before voting opened, disaffiliating from the REBUILD coalition and rebranding as independents.

 Amirali still appeared on the ballot due to the late timing of his announcement and garnered 2,510 votes.
 Due to the timing of their disaffiliation, Anyanwu and Imai were still listed on the ballot under the REBUILD coalition.